Bhimbetka rock shelters: "Dickinsonia fossils"

 Fossils of Dickinsonia tenuis, an early animal from the Ediacaran Period, were reported from Bhimbetka; they were said to be similar to D. tenuis fossils found in the Ediacara Hills in South Australia.
 From this, several paleogeographic conclusions were made, such as the formation of Gondwanaland by 550 million years ago.
 However, later examination showed that the purported fossil material was simply decayed remnants of a beehive.

 Similar sites in India

-Some Mesolithic sites with cave art, tools, paintings, etc are Anangpur caves (Faridabad) and Mangar Bani Caves (Gurugram) in Delhi NCR, and Pahargarh caves (Morena) in Madhya Pradesh.
+Some Mesolithic sites with cave art, tools, paintings, etc. are Anangpur Caves (Faridabad) and Mangar Bani Caves (Gurgaon) in Delhi NCR, and Pahargarh Caves (Morena) in Madhya Pradesh.